 The Country Club trail in Pinetop-Lakeside, Arizona, is a favorite hike in the White Mountain TRAX system.
-The 3.2-mile loop trail is great for all skill levels and is rated as easy.
+The 3.4-mile loop trail is great for all skill levels and is rated as easy.
 This is one of the best hiking trails in the Pinetop-Lakeside area.
-We consider it one of the best trails because of it’s proximity to town, and it’s a reasonable length.
+We consider it one of the best trails because of its proximity to town, and its reasonable length.
 Most hikers can finish this trail in about an hour.
 Horse riding and mountain biking are also allowed on the trail, so be aware of sharing the trail, especially in the summer months.
 During our hikes, we’ve seen smaller wildlife like birds and squirrels.

 What makes the Country Club Trail such a great trail?
 Its diverse terrain.
 Starting from the trailhead going counter-clockwise, you begin in a ponderosa pine forest trail.
 Just after the Chipmunk Springs connector trail, you feel like you’ve entered a bit of a meadow.
 It’s common to see cattle grazing on the field grasses.

 Trail map overview image from The Hiking Project:

 As you pass through one of the forest service gates in the meadow at about 2 miles into your journey, you’re about to hit the most challenging part of the trail.
 At approximately two ¼ miles, you’ll run into the steepest ascent on the trail.
 I consider it a nice steady climb, and should get your blood pumping a little!

 Then as you hiked up to and passed the Pat Mullen Mountain Spur trail, you start to feel like you’re descending a mountain trail.